dseguy/changedBehavior/behavior/parentInCallable.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Use of parent in callables is deprecated
+   PHP Deprecated:  Use of "parent" in callables is deprecated

    Deprecated: Use of parent in callables is deprecated PHP Fatal error:  Uncaught TypeError: preg_replace_callback(): Argument #2 ($callback) must be a valid callback, cannot access parent when current class scope has no parent